-But the author being satisfied, that no such regular and progressive steps could be observed in the explosion; and having found, that by loading with a greater weight of bullet, and thereby almost doubling the time of the continuance of the powder in the barrel, its force received but an inconsiderable augmentation; and finding too, that doubling or trebling the usual charge, the powder thus added always produced a correspondent effect in the velocity of the bullet; and discovering likewise in a piece near four feet in length, length, charged with a usual charge of powder, that the velocity communicated to the bullet, during the first three inches of its motion, was full half the velocity, which it acquired in its whole passage through the barrel, and that the elasticity or force of the powder, in the first three inches of its expansion, was, at a medium, near eight times greater than in the last two feet of the barrel; he concluded from all these circumstances, that the time employed by the powder in taking fire was not necessary to be attended to in these computations; but that the whole mass might be supposed to be kindled, before the bullet was sensibly moved from its place.
+But the author being fatisfied, that no fuch regular and progressive steps could be observed in the explosion; and having found, that by loading with a L 4 greater greater weight of bullet, and thereby almost doubling the time of the continuance of the powder in the barrel, its force received but an inconsiderable augmentation; and finding too, that doubling or trebling the usual charge, the powder thus added always produced a correspondent effect in the velocity of the bullet; and discovering likewise in a piece near four feet in length, charged with a usual charge of powder, that the velocity communicated to the bullet, during the first three inches of its motion. was full half the velocity, which it acquired in its whole passage through the barrel, and that the elasticity or force of the powder, in the first three inches of its expansion, was, at a medium, near eight times greater than in the last two feet of the barrel; he concluded from all these circumstances, that the time employed by the powder in taking fire was not necessary to be attended to in these computations; but that the whole mass might be supposed to be kindled, before the bullet was sensibly moved from its place.

-And the experiments reported by the committee are the strongest proofs, (as far as they extend) that powder is not fired in the progressive manner 'usually supposed; for when the short barrel was charged with 12dw. and with 6dw. respectively, the quantity of powder which was collected unfired from 12dw. did not exceed by 3 grains, at a medium, what was collected from 6dw. although the bullet was a less time in passing through 'the barrel with 12dw. than with 6dw. it having a less way to move; consequently the quantity remaining unfired of the 6dw. did not continue unfired for want of time, since, when the piece was charged with 12dw. the additional 6dw. was consumed in a shorter time.
+And the experiments reported by the committee are the strongest proofs, (as far as they extend) that powder is not fired in the progressive manner usually supposed; for when the short barrel was charged with 12 dwt. and with 6 dwt. respectively, the quantity of powder which was collected unsired from 12 dwt. did not exceed by 3 grains, at a medium, what was collected from 6 dwt. although the bullet was a less time in passing through the barrel with 12 dwt. than with 6 dwt. it having a less way to move; consequently the quantity remaining unsired of the 6 dwt. did not continue unsired for want of time, since, when the piece was charged with 12 dwt. the additional 6 dwt. was consumed in a shorter time.

-And again, when the barrel was so shortened, that the bullet, being placed close to the wad, lay with its outer surface nearly level with the mouth of the piece, so that it had not more than half an inch to move before the flame would have liberty to expand itself; yet, even in this short transit of the bullet, only 2dw. $1\frac{1}{4}$ gr. was collected unfired, at a medium; which is about $\frac{1}{5}$ of the whole charge, or, if properly reduced, not more than $\frac{1}{12}$ of the charge: an obvious confutation of the gradual firing of the powder in its passage through the barrel, and an easy proof, how small an error will be occasioned by supposing the whole charge to fire instantaneously; since the error in the velocity of the bullet, arising from a deficiency of $\frac{1}{12}$ of the charge, is $\frac{1}{24}$ of that velocity only.
+And again, when the barrel was so shortened, that the bullet, being placed close to the wad, lay with its its outer surface nearly level with the mouth of the piece, so that it had not more than half an inch to move before the slame would have liberty to expanditself; yet, even in this short transit of the bullet, only 2 dwt. $1\frac{1}{3}$ gr. was collected unfired, at a medium; which is about $\frac{1}{6}$ of the whole charge, or, if properly reduced, not more than $\frac{1}{12}$ of the charge: an obvious confutation of the gradual firing of the the powder in its passage through the barrel, and an easy proof, how small an error will be occasioned by supposing the whole charge to fire instantaneously; since the error in the velocity of the bullet, arising from a deficiency of $\frac{1}{12}$ of the charge, is $\frac{1}{24}$ of that velocity only.